Michael San Nicolas: Financial services

 During a financial services committee meeting, San Nicolas stated that the territories had been neglected by financial services companies, citing that the website Zillow, which had executives in attendance, does not include Guam in for its offerings for mortgage loans.

 San Nicolas asked a number of large financial institutions to explore the possibility of lowering interest rates in rural areas.
 A number of chief executives of big banks expressed interest in exploring charging lower rates to rural borrowers.

+Territorial representation in Congress

+San Nicolas filed bills proposing for the election of single, nonvoting delegates by Guam, American Samoa, the Northern Mariana Islands, Puerto Rico and U.S. Virgin Islands to the U.S. Senate, all for six-year terms.
+The 2022 version of the bill, H. R. 6941, received the endorsement of the Congressional Hispanic Caucus.
+San Nicolas also cosponsored legislation in favor of statehood for the District of Columbia and Puerto Rico.